Grand Order of Water Rats: Membership

+A member of the public can become a Friend of the Water Rats.
 There is also a small number of Companion Rats, distinguished men from various fields of business and influence who are not performers but who have achieved recognition for their support and friendship of the Order.
-These include Bob Potter OBE, the late Prince Philip, Duke of Edinburgh, King Charles III and Prince Michael of Kent.
+These include Bob Potter, the late Prince Philip, Duke of Edinburgh, King Charles III and Prince Michael of Kent.